 For the localhost machine, your computer is a plot to build a building(website).
 But for now, you’ve got to buy a live server, storage, and Domain name.
 A hosting provider will provide you with a WordPress-ready server and storage.

 Hosting: you can buy it from the best hosting providers like Bluehost, Hostinger, SiteGroud, and HostGator.
 Check which one will suit your needs.
 Here you can buy hosting suitable for your website as per the number of visitors.

 You can buy the domain name from Namecheap, domain.com, BigRock, GoDaddy, etc. You have to choose your domain name carefully so that you don’t have to change it in the future.

 After successfully registering your domain and installing the WordPress website, you can move the localhost WordPress to a live server.

 Using All-in-One WP Migration Plugin.

-It will be an excellent option to use a plugin to transfer the WordPress website when you’re not technical.
+Using a plugin to transfer the WordPress website will be an excellent option when you’re not technical.

-In this tutorial, first of all, we’ll install AIO WP migration on both localhost and live WordPress CMS.
-After that, we take a backup from localhost and upload it to the live server.
-And that’s it, let’s understand how we perform all the actions.
+First, we have to install the AIO WP migration plugin to both localhost and live WordPress websites.
+After that, we take a backup from localhost using the migration plugin.
+Let’s understand how we perform all the actions.

-First, we’ve to take the backup of the WordPress website.
-This can be done using the All-in-One WP Migration Plugin.
+We can create a backup of the localhost WordPress website using the All-in-One WP Migration Plugin.
 Install and activate the plugin.
 If you don’t know how to install a plugin, then refer to this article.